All Episodes

 Hillary Clinton, not only did she take millions for a foundation, but they bought her silence with that.

-Now, you can't be you can't have it both ways.
+Now, he can't have it both ways.

 Well, that's because they take the view that if you don't agree with their version of speech, not only do you not get to say it, but they need to be protected from it, which is the complete opposite of the way the Constitution is set up.